What Is Liability Insurance and What Does It Cover?

 (Image credit: Getty Images)

 Auto liability insurance helps financially protect you if you or your car is found at fault in an auto accident.
-This type of coverage is about protecting you from third-party claims.
+This type of coverage is about safeguarding you from third-party claims; it will not cover any damage to your car or your injuries.

-Liability coverage protects you if you injure or kill someone or damage property.
-It can help cover an injured person's medical bills or repairs to someone's vehicle.
+Liability pays out when you hit someone or something with your vehicle.
+It can help cover an injured person's medical bills, repairs to someone's vehicle or fix damage to property.
 Drivers in most states are legally required to carry some form of liability insurance.

 What are minimum car insurance requirements state-to-state?